MicrosoftDocs/azure-devops-docs/docs/work/office/bulk-add-modify-work-items-excel.md

 > [!div class="checklist"]
 > * Connect to a team project from Excel
-> * Add or edit work items and publish your changes to TFS or Team Services
+> * Add or edit work items and publish your changes to TFS or VSTS
 > * Refresh your Excel worksheet with the latest changes made to the work tracking data store
 > * Select user accounts
 > * Add hierachically linked backlog items and tasks